Pain · Positioning

 Stage two: rebuild the surface for scannability.
 Named US-relevant customers where permission allows.
 Outcome number on top.
 Team page that lists operating leadership with US-relevant credentials.
 Case studies in US format: customer problem, outcome number, supporting engineering.
 About page short, the founding story moved to its own page with a clear continuity-to-today line.
 Offer posture moves from quote-only to a private fit path tied to the right engagement.

-This work fits inside a Market Entry Sprint (six to ten weeks, one US category and one corridor), a Cross-Border Build (three to six months, multi-channel US rebuild and run), or a Group Partnership (monthly retainer, twelve-month minimum, for groups with multiple family-owned US-facing brands).
+This work fits inside a Market-Entry Marketing Sprint (six to ten weeks, one US category and one corridor), a Cross-Border Marketing Build (three to six months, multi-channel US rebuild and run), or a Global Marketing Partnership (monthly retainer, twelve-month minimum, for groups with multiple family-owned US-facing brands).
 Price stays private until fit and scope are clear.

-Before rebuild (family-business surface in German register)After rebuild (family-business surface in US register)
+Before rebuild (family-business surface in German sales language)After rebuild (family-business surface in US buyer expectations)

 About page: founding story, grandfather, workshopAbout page: named operating leadership, quantified continuity